-Most of our readers understand that an open source software audit involves expert consultants analyzing a proprietary code base using Black Duck tools.
+Most of our clients understand that an open source software audit differs from an automated scan.
+An audit involves expert consultants analyzing a proprietary codebase using a combination of Black Duck® commercial tools and tools we’ve developed and use internally.
 The deliverable is a report that identifies open source in the code as well as associated risks.
-If you’d like to understand our process—what comes before, during and after, read on.
+If you’d like to understand our process—what comes before, during, and after—read on.

-Before the audit commences, there’s a little paperwork involved, including an NDA with the third-party code owner when an acquirer hires us.
-Ultimately the work is agreed to with our customer in a Statement of Work that describes work to be done, code base, schedule and fixed price.
-We work with customers to trade off between work, schedule and cost.
+Before the audit commences, there’s a bit of paperwork required, including an NDA with the third-party code owner.
+Ultimately the work is agreed to with our customer in a Statement of Work that describes work to be done, codebase, schedule, and fixed price.

-As soon as they have access to the code, our team begins the identification process.
-This is semi-automated, meaning that identification relies on an excellent set of tools as well as the expertise of auditors.
+As soon as they have access to the code, expert auditors begin by identifying open source and other third-party components.
+This is semiautomated, meaning that identification relies on an excellent set of tools as well as the expertise of auditors.
 For comprehensiveness, Black Duck tools employ a variety of techniques to ferret out unknown open source.
-In many cases, the tools definitively identify open source components, but sometimes, due to limited information in the code, they just provide clues for expert auditors to chase down.
+In many cases, the tools definitively identify components, but sometimes, due to limited information in the code, they just provide clues to support auditors’ detective work.

-The result of this identification process is a comprehensive Bill of Materials (BoM).
-Essentially this is a list of the open source components in the code base.
-(Actually, we often identify other third-party software as well, by digging through copyright statements in source code.)
-The BoM is the foundation for identifying open source risks.
+The result of this identification process is a comprehensive software Bill of Materials (SBOM).
+Essentially this is a list of the open source components in the codebase.
+We often identify other third-party software as well, by digging through copyright statements in source code.
+The SBOM is the foundation for identifying open source risks.
 Only by knowing what’s in the code can you know the associated risks.

-We enumerate three types of risks: legal, security and operational:
+We then enumerate three types of risks associated with open source: legal, security, and operational:

-In addition to identifying the issues Black Duck provides red/yellow/green rankings for each to help with prioritization.
-Then we wrap the BoM and risks up into a report that we deliver to our customer via our secure reporting portal.
-Users can review the report in the portal or download it and, via the portal, share the report with associates.
+In addition to identifying the issues, audit reports provide red/yellow/green rankings for each issue to help with prioritization.
+We wrap the SBOM and risks into a set of reports that we deliver to our customer via a secure portal.
+Customers can share internally with advisors and, sometimes, with targets.

-We always offer and recommend a post audit review call during which our auditor walks through the report and answers questions about how it was generated and the results.
+We always offer and recommend a post-audit review call during which our project manager walks through the report and answers questions about how it was generated and the results.
 Ideally, the call includes customer staff or advisors who can interpret the implications of the risks in light of the customer’s unique situation.
-It almost always makes sense to have legal counsel involved, particularly counsel familiar with open source licensing.
-And it’s generally a good idea to have someone there familiar with the architecture of the code base and someone who understands cybersecurity.
+It almost always makes sense to have legal counsel involved, ideally someone familiar with open source licensing.
+And it’s generally a good idea to have someone there familiar with the architecture of the codebase and someone who understands cyber security.

-The extent and severity of the issues identified varies, but there is almost always some “clean up” required.
-In the case of an acquisition, the closing may wait for remediation, or the parties can agree to take care of things post-close.
+The extent and severity of the issues identified varies, but there is almost always some cleanup required.
+In the case of an acquisition, the closing may wait for remediation, or the parties can agree to take care of things after the close.
 In some scenarios, customers want to verify that all identified issues have been addressed.
-After remediation, we can perform a verification scan, and provide a new (presumably clean) report.
-If the customer anticipates this, Black Duck will retain the original results and can thereby perform the follow-up work much more quickly and efficiently.
+After remediation, we can perform a verification scan, and provide a new, presumably clean report.
+If the customer anticipates this, we will retain the original results and so we can perform the follow-up work much more quickly and efficiently.

 How do our audits work?
-Generally very well.
-Having performed thousands of audits, we’ve refined our processes to minimize stress on all parties and to enable us to meet tight schedules.
+Generally, very well.
+Having performed thousands of them, we’ve refined our processes to minimize stress on all parties and to enable us to meet tight schedules.
 At the same time, we maintain the flexibility to meet customers’ specific needs.
 If there is anything you need, just let us know.